PisterLab/micromissiles-unity/docs/Development_Guide.md

 **Steps to Install Unity Hub:**

 1. Visit the [Unity Download Page](https://unity.com/download).
-2. Follow the instructions to download the Unity Hub for your system.
+2. Follow the instructions to download Unity Hub for your system.
 3. Run the downloaded installer and follow the on-screen instructions to complete the installation.

 ### 2. Clone the Project Repository